 Be aware of who is trying to reach out to you over SMS, phone, and email.
 A simple oral answer like "Yes" could lead to someone else buying themselves a car with your money through your consent.
-Phishing, smishing, vishing, whaling are all part of the concept of "social engineering", which involves the threat actor trying to lure out sensitive information from their victim or get them to press a link that, in turn, can lead to a device being taken over.
+Phishing, smishing, vishing, whaling are all part of the concept of "social engineering", which involves athreat actor trying to lure out sensitive information from their victim or get them to click on a link that, in turn, can lead to a device being taken over.
 These methods are now much more polished than just a few years ago.

-As an organization:
+As an organisation:

 Maintain continuous safety tests and training for your employees

-Always have backup separated from your usual systems.
+Educate each other, 80% of all cyberattacks start with an e-mail.
 Ransomware and crypto viruses are malicious software whose purpose is to blackmail by preventing users from accessing their systems or personal files.
 To regain access, payment is required.
-Cybercriminals are almost always just looking for money, and by blocking your information and services or threatening to leak it, they have a direct source of income - you.
-By educating each other, 80% of all attacks start with an email.
-SRS recommends blocking the execution of macron and using newer office formats.
+Cybercriminals are almost always just looking for money, and by blocking your information and services or threatening to leak it, they have a direct source of income - you. .
+SRS recommends disabling macron and only using newer version of the office programs.

-Configure SPF to prevent forged domain names.
-There are free mail services to run on their computer, where you can specify who the sender should be.
-Everyone can send emails and declare themselves to be @regeringen.se or @whitehouse.gov.
-To see that it is the right sender, the recipient must set up a check on which servers and computers can send you an email.
+Configure SPF to prevent counterfeit domain names.
+There are free mail servers to run on your computer, where you can specify who the sender should be.
+Everyone can send emails and declare themselves to @whitehouse.gov.
+To ensure the sender is correct, the recipient must set up a controls that checsk which servers and computers that are allowed to send you emails.
 This is called the Sender Policy Framework (SPF) and is a method to prevent email from being sent with forged domain names in sender addresses.
-Keep in mind that outlook rarely writes the address within the organization but only displays names and that mobiles only show display names for all, but by starting a response or clicking the name, you will see the full address.
+Also note that Outlook rarely writes the address within the organisation but only displays names and that mobiles only show display names for all senders, but by replying or clicking the name, you will see the full address.